vishnuas22/MasterX/test_result.md

       - working: false
         agent: "testing"
         comment: "Unable to test the streaming chat interface due to preview environment issues.
 The preview URL shows 'Preview Unavailable !!' message.
 The backend API is working correctly locally on port 8001, but it's not accessible through the preview URL."
+      - working: false
+        agent: "testing"
+        comment: "Attempted to test the streaming chat interface but encountered issues.
+The chat interface is visible and the input field works, but sending messages times out.
+This appears to be related to WebSocket connection errors (ERR_CONNECTION_REFUSED) that are visible in the console logs.
+The WebSocket connection to 'wss://76da83d4-b9bb-464f-9511-88a2d0f0eaff.preview.emergentagent.com:3000/ws' is failing."

   - task: "Premium Glassmorphism UI Design"
     implemented: true